-- Don't force your partner on your family, but make sure your family knows he or she can't be excluded from family functions.
+- Don't force your partner on your family, but make sure your family knows they can't be excluded from family functions.

-- Realize that your partner may want to be connected with his or her parents even if they aren't accepting of you.
+- Realize that your partner may want to be connected with their parents even if they aren't accepting of you.